 Signal Processing, Image Processing, Biometric Recognition, Face and Speech Recognition, Information Retrieval, Natural Language Processing.

-Practical and mini-projects will be based on the coverage of the above topics.
-(28 Hours)

-List of Practical (Problem statements will be changed every year and will be notified on website.)
+Practical Assignments will be based on the coverage of above topics.
+(Problem Statements will be changed every year and will be notified on Website.)
+(Total Contact Time: 45 Hours + 30 Hours = 75 Hours)